jaspector

 No public inspection-hour window was clearly posted in the reviewed sources.

-Typical inspection sequence: Footing, foundation, rough-ins and framing, then final building and trade inspections as applicable.
+Typical sequence: Footing, foundation, rough-ins and framing, then final building and trade inspections as applicable.

 Use Pennsylvania UCC permit triggers for new construction, additions, many decks and pools, structural alterations, demolition, and regulated electrical, plumbing, and mechanical work; verify municipal zoning or site-permit prerequisites before filing.
 Springhill's reviewed township page focused on new-home construction and directed applicants to K2 Engineering, which is more current than the older Commonwealth contact listing.

+Not all construction work requires a permit in Springhill Township, PA.
 The following work is generally exempt: No municipality-specific exempt-work list was found in the reviewed local sources.; Pennsylvania UCC rules state that ordinary repairs do not require a permit, but work stops being ordinary repair if it cuts or removes load-bearing elements, changes means of egress, or rearranges regulated plumbing, gas, mechanical, or electrical systems.; Confirm any claimed exemption directly with the listed enforcing office before proceeding..
+When in doubt, confirm with the local building department before starting work.